AI-by-design/Design-workflow/README.md

 ## Contributing

 This is a living system.
 If you find something missing, wrong, or improvable — open a PR or an issue.
 The whole point of sharing it is to make it better.

----

-## Acknowledgements

-Carmen for sharing her UX/UI skills publicly — looking at them, I spotted what was missing in mine.
-Kyle for his motion design repo — building on it made my work meaningfully better.

-That's the point of open source.